noborilab/bfqutils/README.md

 make z_dyn=1 release
 ```

-## Citation

-bfqutils hasn't appeared in any publication, but please do cite this repository if you find this software helpful in your research.

 ## bfqmerge

 This tool is meant to be used as a drop-in replacement for [`fastp --merge`](https://github.com/OpenGene/fastp?tab=readme-ov-file#merge-paired-end-reads).
-The only differences from fastp are a smaller default minimum merge length and more aggressive base and quality score correction.
-(Additionally, bfqmerge seems to properly trim some polyG tails in cases where fastp fails to do so, though I don't quite understand why.
-Nevertheless, the polyG trimming algorithm isn't perfect and will occasionally fail.)
+The only differences from fastp are a smaller default minimum merge length (since the original purpose of this was to deal with small RNA-seq data) and more aggressive base and quality score correction.
 Apart from that, bfqmerge is intended to be a lightweight replacement with extremely low memory usage (<2 MB) and very good single-thread performance (<15 min on 2x100M PE150 reads).

 ### Usage